Team up with Surex to save on boat insurance in Canada

 - The experience, loss and claims history of the owners and/or operators

-The three main categories of coverage on a boat insurance policy in Canada are:
+The three main types of boat insurance in Canada are:

 Property coverage: Covers the physical boat and anything permanently attached to it.
 Amongst other things, this includes the boat motor, fuel tank, oars, and anchors.